icme/cme193/web/index.md

 ## Prerequisites

+### Programming

 There are no formal prerequisites.
-This means we won't check you're previous programming experience.
+This means we won't check your previous programming experience.

-**However**, this quarter we are raising the difficulty of the material, and we expect a higher level of programming maturity than we have in the past.

-Specifically, we expect programming *at least* at the level of CS106A, and the higher the level the better.
-Ideally, you've seen some Python in the past, though this is not necessary.

-From the programming side, you should be confortable with:

-* While Loops
+**However**, the course material will assume prior programming experience, and will assume you are comfortable with

+* Basic notions (variables, types, etc.)
-* For Loops
+* Loops
 * Dictionaries / Associative arrays
-* Basic notions (variables, types, etc.)
 * **The UNIX/Linux command line** - this course assumes you know your way around!

-If you are fluent / very comfortable with any of

-* R
-* Java
-* C++
-* C
-* Go
-* Matlab
-* Ruby

-you should be more than fine.

-From the math / statistics side, you technically don't need any exposure, but towards the end of the class, I'll be talking about data science in Python, so I will assume knowledge of linear algebra, some optimization, and some statistics / regression modeling.
+Ideally, you already are comfortable programming in at least one language (C, C++, fortran, Julia, Matlab, R, Java, ...), and perhaps have seen some basic Python before.

-If you haven't worked with Python in the past, I recommend completing an introduction of Python on [Codeacademy](http://www.codecademy.com/en/tracks/python) and/or [Udacity](https://www.udacity.com/course/cs101).
+If you haven't worked with Python in the past, you may wish to complete an introduction to Python on [Codeacademy](http://www.codecademy.com/en/tracks/python) and/or [Udacity](https://www.udacity.com/course/cs101).

+### Scientific Computing

+This is a course on scientific computing with Python.
+This will assume you
+* Have some basic familiarity with linear algebra, optimization, and statistics
+* Have some familiarity with a scientific computing application (simulations, machine learning, etc.)

+## Format

+This short course runs for four weeks of the quarter (starting 10/2) and is offered each quarter during the academic year.

+Lectures will be interactive using [Jupyter Notebooks](http://jupyter.org/) with a focus on learning by example, and assignments will be application-driven.

+We'll typically devote some time during class to working on exercises, so you can ask for help if you're stuck.

+## Grading

+This a 1-unit workshop style course, offered on a credit/no-credit basis.
+To receive credit:
+* Come to class and participate (we know you may have occasional conflicts)
+* Make a reasonable attempt at the assignments (3 or 4 total)

+The goal is to give you some practice and experience with the content of the course, without overwhelming you with work.

-## Course Policy
+## Stanford Policies

-The course consists of 8 lectures.
-We will rely heavily on IPython notebooks for lecture!

-There will be two homeworks that will focus on real-world applications of the concepts learned in class.

-You are encouraged to take the class for credit, as it forces you to practice with Python and that's the best way to learn.
-However, anyone is also welcome to audit the class!

-## Honor code
+### Honor Code

-You are strongly encouraged to work together and discuss both homeworks.

-However, the homeworks should be your own work and all the code you submit should be written by yourself.
-Of course, you are free, and encouraged, to search online to solutions to problems you run into (though not full solutions to the exercises), and use those.

-A simple example would be to look up the syntax of a `for` loop or how to initialize a `numpy.ndarray` with zeros.
+This course is intended to be collaborative.
+You can (and should) work with other students in class and on homework.
+You should turn in your own solutions (don't copy others).
+If you worked closely with someone or found an answer on the web, please acknowledge the source of your solution.

+### Students with Documented Disabilities
+Students with Documented Disabilities: Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
+Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
+Unless the student has a temporary disability, Accommodation letters are issued for the entire academic year.
+Students should contact the OAE as soon as possible since timely notice is needed to coordinate accommodations.
+The OAE is located at 563 Salvatierra Walk (phone: 723-1066, URL: https://oae.stanford.edu/).